Grilled Skirt Steak with Salsa Verde

 Thank you Sprouts Farmer's Market for sponsoring this post

 I come from a long line of carnivores.
-Every cousin, uncle, grandfather…a passionate hunter, angler, and eater of animal protein, skillfully cooked and consumed in significant volumes.
+Every cousin, uncle, grandfather…a passionate hunter, angler, and eater of animal protein, skillfully cooked and consumed with deep pleasure.
 Visit my uncle Garry’s house and chances are you’ll dine on venison meatballs followed by a juicy elk steak, with oysters farmed by my cousin thrown in for good measure.
 The fact that I’m not a vegetarian, despite my fervent support for a plant-heavy diet, I owe to this lineage.

 This brings to me today’s recipe, which is precisely the sort of dish that keeps me living the omnivore’s life.
 It’s a grilled skirt steak, seasoned simply with salt and pepper, and served with a beautifully briny salsa verde.
 Don’t confuse this with Mexican salsa.
 Rather, it’s an herb sauce that has roots in Italy, I believe.
 The combination of herbs, lemon, capers, fragrant lemon zest, and olive oil is pretty dreamy when spooned onto skirt steak (or frankly, anything you might be inclined to put into your mouth and call food).